Computes a suite of diagnostic values for an MLMC estimation problem.

 - Lmax

-the maximum level of refinement.
+the maximum level of refinement for complexity tests.
 Must be \(\ge\)

 if an integer is supplied, R will fork